daryllxd/lifelong-learning/programming/web-development/apis/api-design-articles.md

 - Since programmers have technical sophistication, they are likely to be as critical of your API as you would be of theirs, and they will enjoy critiquing it.
 - API designers: "what does this need to do", API users: "how can I spend the bare minimum of effort to get what I need out of this API?"
-- *Ask yourself the questions you would ask if you were your own user.*o
+- *Ask yourself the questions you would ask if you were your own user.*

 ### Rules